History of the United States: Second Trump administration

+Domestic affairs

-In November 2024, Trump was elected president to a nonconsecutive second term.
-The election was certified by Congress on January 6, 2025, and Trump assumed office on January 20.
-On his first day, Trump pardoned about 1,500 people convicted of offenses in the January 6 Capitol attack of 2021.
-Within his first month, he signed approximately 70 executive orders (far more than any of his recent predecessors), some of which are being challenged in court.
-On immigration, he signed executive orders blocking asylum-seekers from entry to the U.S., reinstated the national emergency at the Mexico–U.S. border, designated drug cartels as terrorist organizations, and attempted to end birthright citizenship.
-He signed the Laken Riley Act as the first legislation of his term.
-Trump established the Department of Government Efficiency (DOGE), led by the businessman Elon Musk, which is tasked with cutting spending by the federal government, limiting bureaucracy, and which has overseen mass layoffs of civil servants.
+In November 2024, Trump was elected president to a nonconsecutive second term, becoming the second U.S. president to serve two nonconsecutive terms, after Grover Cleveland in 1892.
+Trump pardoned about 1,500 people convicted of offenses in the January 6 Capitol attack of 2021.
+On immigration, the Laken Riley Act was passed as well as executive orders blocking asylum-seekers from entry to the U.S. He reinstated the national emergency at the Mexico–U.S. border, designated drug cartels as terrorist organizations, and attempted to end birthright citizenship.
+Trump established the Department of Government Efficiency (DOGE), briefly led by Elon Musk, which was tasked with cutting spending by the federal government, limiting bureaucracy, and which oversaw mass layoffs of civil servants before disbanding in late 2025.

-In international affairs, Trump withdrew the United States from the World Health Organization and the Paris Climate Accords.
-He started a trade war with Canada and Mexico and continued the ongoing trade war with China.
-He has repeatedly expressed interest in annexing Canada, Greenland, and the Panama Canal.
-In response to the Gaza War, he proposed an American takeover of the Gaza Strip, forcibly relocating the Palestinian population to other Arab states, and rebuilding Gaza into a tourist resort.
-Amid the Russian invasion of Ukraine, the Trump administration temporarily suspended the provision of intelligence and military aid to Ukraine, offered concessions to Russia, requested half of Ukraine's oil and minerals as repayment for American support, and said that Ukraine bore partial responsibility for the invasion.
-The administration resumed the aid after Ukraine agreed to a potential ceasefire.
+With passage of the OBBBA in 2025, the administration allocated funding to carry out most of its planned domestic policy, including more than 1,000 miles of southern border wall construction, making permanent the 2017 TCJA tax cuts, and a historic increase in ICE's budget to effect what the administration promised would be the largest deportation program since Eisenhower.